May mother live up to a ripe old age

 Acknowledgement:

-Fig 1-2: blue-and-white porcelain bottle vase, Yongle period (1403–25), Ming dynasty, courtesy of the National Palace Museum, Taipei
+Fig 1-2: porcelain bottle vase with underglaze cobalt blue decoration, Yongle period (1403–24), Ming dynasty, courtesy of the National Palace Museum, Taipei

-Fig 6: famille verte porcelain brush pot, Kangxi period (1662–1722), Qing dynasty, courtesy of the Jie Rui Tang Collection
+Fig 5: famille verte porcelain brush pot, Kangxi period (1662–1722), Qing dynasty, courtesy of the previous Jie Rui Tang Collection

 Fig 7: handscroll, ink and colour on paper, Wen Chu 文俶 (1595–1634), 1627, courtesy of Shanghai Museum